-Alec Baldwin: speculation around tragic shooting mounts | DW | 05.11.2021
+Alec Baldwin: Speculation around tragic shooting mounts | DW | 05.11.2021

 Writer and director Joel Souza conceived "Rust" with producer Alec Baldwin as a "passion project" on a relatively low budget that would go straight to a streaming service or TV.
 It was to be shot on a tight three-week schedule with limited resources.

-Some camera operators had walked off the set in protest against what they said were long hours and other difficult working conditions, according to Santa Fe authorities.
+Some camera operators had walked off the set in protest of what they said were long hours and other difficult working conditions, according to Santa Fe authorities.

 But other crew members have denied this version of events.
 Baldwin himself reposted on Instagram social media posts by Teresa Magpale Davis, who worked in wardrobe as a costume designer.